 The VA-RC section consisted of 16 Reading Comprehension questions and 8 Verbal Ability questions.
 As in the past several years, there were no direct Grammar or Vocabulary questions.
-The passages were difficult except for the one on The Thirst Empire – Chinese tea.
-The passage on Utopia and Dystopia was difficult.
-The other two passages on Marshmallow Theory – self-control and on the idea of personhood according to Classic Mayan civilization was at best medium.
-Overall Comprehension was more difficult than the VA questions.
+The passages were of Medium difficulty level except for the one on Political Philosophy.
+Overall, Comprehension was more difficult than the VA questions.
 However, 10 to 12 questions could be attempted with high accuracy.
-VA questions were as expected – 3 paragraph jumbles, 2 Odd sentence questions in TITA format, and 3 summary questions as MCQs.
-Summary questions were of medium difficulty level.
-In VA, 5 attempts with high accuracy was possible.
-Overall the difficulty level was largely comparable to the first slot of CAT 2020.
+The 2 Para-completion questions, which were new, consisted of a key sentence followed by a paragraph with four numbered blanks.
+One had to identify the blank in which the key sentence would fit in correctly – grammatically and logically.
+There were 3 paragraph jumbles in TITA format, and 3 summary questions as MCQs.
+In VA, 5 attempts with high accuracy were possible.
+Overall the difficulty level was comparable to the first slot of CAT 2021.

 |Area / Questions||No of Qs.||Type||LOD|

 |RC-2: The Chinese and western views on imitation||4||MCQ||Medium to Difficult|